readium/lcp-specs/notes/lcp-profile-upgrade.md

 }
 ```

-As per the LSD protocol, the client app requests the advertised status document URL.
+As per the License Status Document protocol, the client app requests the advertised status document URL.
 The HTTP response is as follows:

 ### 2 - status.lsd